breeze-ventilator/covid19-ventilator/README.md

 4- Documentation

-Here you will find all of the documentation for operating the device such as the User Guide!
+Here you will find all of the documentation for operating the device such as the User Guide and the Assembly guide which will help you set-up and run your device smoothly!

 We hope that you wil find inspiration from our design and that it will help you with your projects!